envoyproxy/gateway/site/content/en/contributions/design/backend.md

   Users that wish to attach policies to some of the `BackendAddresses` in a `Backend` resource can use multiple `Backend` resources and pluralized `BackendRefs` instead.
 * The `Backend` API SHOULD support other Gateway-API backend features, such as [Backend Protocol Selection][].
-  Translation of explicit upstream application protocol setting MUST be consistent with the existing implementation for `Service` resources.
+  Translation of explicit upstream application protocol setting SHOULD be consistent with the existing implementation for `Service` resources.
+* The `Backend` upstream transport protocol (TCP, UDP) is inferred from the xRoute kind: TCP is inferred for all routes except for `UDPRoute` which is resolved to UDP.
 * This API resource MUST be part of same namespace as the targetRef resource.
 The `Backend` API MUST be subject to the same cross-namespace reference restriction as referenced `Service` resources.
 * The `Backend` resource translation MUST NOT modify Infrastructure.
 Any change to infrastructure that is required to